Skip to main content

 Save your HATHORA_TOKEN

-You an save your HATHORA_TOKEN in your github repository either through the GitHub web or GitHub CLI.
+You can save your HATHORA_TOKEN in your github repository either through the GitHub web or GitHub CLI.

 • GitHub web - Open your repository’s Settings tab, then add a secret named HATHORA_TOKEN under the Secrets section.